 The law views anything you share online as being in the public domain.
 Sharing your thoughts with friends using social media or email might feel private, but if more than one person can read what you have written, the law classes it as “published”, and therefore subject to numerous laws around libel, slander, copyright, Freedom of Information and data protection.
 If you wouldn’t say something to a local newspaper or in a meeting, you shouldn’t say it online.

 2. Honesty and transparency

 As with any other communication, think about the tone you use.
 Without visual cues, humour can easily be misinterpreted online.
-Make sure you are not attempting to pass off offensive comments through attempts at humour.
+Make sure you are not trying to pass off offensive comments through attempts at humour.
 Treat your colleagues with respect and do not sound off online.
 As a rule of thumb, ask yourself:

-- Would I be happy for my Mum to read this?
+- Would I be happy for my mum to read this?

 - Would I be happy for God to read this?